OpenMx/OpenMx/docs/source/MultipleGroups_Matrix.rst

         LRT= rbind(LLHet,LLHom,Chi)
         LRT

 These models may also be specified using paths instead of matrices.
-See `here 	<http://openmx.psyc.virginia.edu/repoview/1/trunk/docs/build/html/Examples_Path.html#multiplegroups-path-specification>`_ for path specification of these models.
+See :ref:`multiplegroups-path-specification` for path specification of these models.